- Prospective students

 Graduate fellowships & awards

 Graduate Liberal Studies (GLS) students are eligible to apply for graduate fellowships and for private awards administered by Simon Fraser University (SFU).
-Scholarships and fellowships for graduate students are administered by the Graduate and Postdoctoral Studies office.
+Scholarships and fellowships for graduate students are administered by the Graduate Studies office.

 The GLS office regularly sends out notices about private awards, graduate fellowships and other funding opportunities.
 You may find more information on private awards here.